becomevocal/translations-app/README.md

 - [x] Ability to translate custom fields
 - [x] Add check for multi-lang functionality and fail gracefully if it's not enabled
 - [x] Ability to translate non-dropdown variant option labels
-- [ ] Ability to translate pre-order settings
+- [x] Ability to translate pre-order settings
-- [ ] Ability to translate storefront details
+- [x] Ability to translate storefront details
 - [ ] Ability to translate modifier option labels
+- [ ] Add remove mutations for all nodes
 - [ ] Improve UX of custom field editing (should use two column layout on mobile)
 - [ ] Add Sentry error tracking
 - [ ] Simplify multiple database support & deployment docs